Performance means more than result - McFarland

 Last updated on .From the section Irish Rugby

-Dan McFarland says his players put in some "fantastic performances" as Ulster qualified for the last-16 of the European Champions Cup in Belfast.
+Dan McFarland says his players put in some "fantastic performances" as Ulster qualified for the last 16 of the European Champions Cup in Belfast.

 After three last-gasp defeats in a row, Ulster ran out 22-11 victors in a winner-takes-all showdown with Sale.